ftcconsultoria/siscontRestaurantesV2/README.md

 references the existing `ESTQ_PRODUTO` table and generates `EPRO_FOTO_PK` automatically.

+A separate SQL script at `sql/create_cade_empresa.sql` defines the `CADE_EMPRESA` table used for storing company information.

 Product photos are captured directly from the product list.
 When you tap the camera icon for a product, the app uses the device camera to take a picture, uploads the file to the Supabase Storage bucket `fotos-produtos` and saves the